SUSTAINABILITY. OUR FOUNDATION

 We believe in a world where all have access to quality nutrition and good health without compromising the future of our planet.

 Ambitious goals are essential to overcoming the global challenges that will impact — and drive — the future of our business: loss of biodiversity, resource scarcity, lifestyle disease threats, and climate change.

 We have decided to be part of the solution to these challenges, and act every day as an environmentally responsible producer of marine ingredients.

-CCAMLR uses a precautionary, ecosystem-based approach designed to prevent krill harvesting that will have a negative impact on a harvested species or other species in the ecosystem.
-Fishing is restricted to a specific region of the Southern Ocean called Area 48.
+The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) uses a precautionary, ecosystem-based approach designed to prevent krill harvesting that will have a negative impact on a harvested species or other species in the ecosystem.
+All of our catches are reported to CCAMLR and harvesting is restricted to a specific region of the Southern Ocean called Area 48.
 The management of the fishery is robust, as the consensus of 25 governments is needed to change any of the fishery regulations in the Antarctic.

 Ensuring the well-being of the krill biomass and the Antarctic ecosystem is our top priority.
 We are committed to being a force for good in Antarctic management through best practices, precautionary actions, and contributions to science and monitoring.
 We will continue to work actively to protect ecosystems, reduce our industrial footprint, and contribute to future healthy and sustainable nutrition systems.
 That is why we have introduced and committed to new and ambitious sustainability goals towards 2030.